MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 4. Extract the files and follow the instructions in **PrepareClient.cmd** so that it contains the server name for your AD RMS cluster extranet licensing URL.

     To locate this name: From the Active Directory Rights Management Services console, click the cluster name.
-From the Cluster Details information, copy the server name from the Licensing value.
+From the **Cluster Details** information, copy the server name from the **Licensing** value from the extranet cluster URLs section.
 For example: **rmscluster.contoso.com**.

     > [!IMPORTANT]
     > The instructions include replacing example addresses of **adrms.contoso.com** with your AD RMS server addresses.
 When you do this, be careful that there are no additional spaces before or after your addresses, which will break the migration script and is very hard to identify as the root cause of the problem.
 Some editing tools automatically add a space after pasting text.